The scanner finished its third sweep and chimed.

 "Don't miss your cue."

-He went left, loud, boots into the spongy floor on purpose.
+He kept still, then went left, loud, boots into the spongy floor on purpose.
 The drone tracked the noise.
 He slid under a sweeping claw and put three rounds into its knee at point-blank.
 The plating buckled.
 From the ridge above him a plasma round came down clean through the central casing and the machine sat down hard and stopped pretending to be a threat.

 He climbed the ridge.